Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 12th across all MLB pitching staffs.
+- The Yankees' 3.94 team ERA ranks sixth across all league pitching staffs.

+- Yankees pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his last appearance on Saturday against the Tampa Bay Rays, the righty threw 6 2/3 innings, giving up one earned run while surrendering six hits.
+- In his last time out on Thursday, the right-hander tossed 4 2/3 innings against the Detroit Tigers, allowing three earned runs while surrendering six hits.

+- The 27-year-old has put together a 4.56 ERA and 8.9 strikeouts per nine innings across 28 games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.